riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 a0-a7, the first two of which are also used to return values.

-Scalars that are at most XLEN bits wide are passed in a single argument register, or on the stack if none is available.
+Scalars that are at most XLEN bits wide are passed in a single argument register, or on the stack by value if none is available.
 When passed in registers, scalars narrower than XLEN bits are widened according to the sign of their type up to 32 bits, then sign-extended to XLEN bits.

-Scalars that are 2✕XLEN bits wide are passed in an aligned pair of argument registers, or on the stack if none is available.
+Scalars that are 2✕XLEN bits wide are passed in an aligned pair of argument registers (i.e., the first register in the pair is even-numbered), or on the stack by value if none is available.
 Wider scalars are passed by reference and are replaced in the argument list with the address.

 Aggregates whose total size is no more than XLEN bits are passed in a register, with the fields laid out as though they were passed in memory.
-Aggregates whose total size is no more than 2✕XLEN bits are passed in a pair of registers; if only one register is available, the first half is passed in a7 and the second half is passed on the stack.
-If an aggregate's size in bits is not divisible by XLEN, the unused bits in the final register are undefined.
+Aggregates whose total size is no more than 2✕XLEN bits are passed in a pair of registers; if only one register is available, the first half is passed in a register and the second half is passed on the stack.
+Bits unused due to padding, and bits past the end of an aggregate whose size in bits is not divisible by XLEN, are undefined.

 Aggregates larger than 2✕XLEN bits are passed by reference and are replaced in the argument list with the address, as are C++ aggregates with nontrivial copy constructors, destructors, or vtables.

-Arguments passed by implicit reference may be modified by the callee.
+Arguments passed by reference may be modified by the callee.

-If an aggregate to be passed in registers has 2✕XLEN-bit alignment, it is passed in an aligned pair of argument registers, or on the stack if none is available.
+If an aggregate no larger than 2✕XLEN bits has 2✕XLEN-bit alignment, it is passed in an aligned pair of argument registers, or on the stack by value if none is available.

 Floating-point reals are passed the same way as integers of the same size, and complex floating-point numbers are passed the same way as a struct containing